mbaumer/us_hep_funding/docs/_states/TN.md

 <a name="TN-08"></a>
 [Back to top](#top)
 ## TN-08 -- Rep. David Kustoff (R)
+### Committees
+David Kustoff is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016